 We have already covered this in point 2.4 but merely wish to highlight the importance of this issue in ensuring good information that is transparent and stands up to scrutiny.
-The only way to ensure this is to allow the community merits appeal rights to the LEC for all CSG mining applications and allow the community to take mining companies to court over breaches of conditions, of consent, of petroleum licences and leases and of environment protection licenses independently of and/or in addition to any action taken by the supervising government agencies or departments.
+The only way to ensure this is to allow the community merits appeal rights to the LEC for all CSG mining applications and appeal rights for breaches of consent conditions, conditions of petroleum licences and leases and conditions of environment protection licenses independently of and/or in addition to any action taken by the supervising government agencies or departments.